 Mathematics is a powerful tool used every day to solve real-life problems.
 A focus on numeracy skills provides students with a solid foundation of mathematical knowledge.
 Numeracy skills support real-life pursuits, including telling time, using and managing money, following instructions, finding an address and reading a schedule.

 Through mathematics, students develop logical thinking skills that support effective decision-making in a variety of situations.
 Experiences with mathematics help students develop appreciation for the patterns and relationships that describe multiple aspects of the world and its future possibilities.

-Studying mathematics can lead to jobs in computer science, construction, artificial intelligence, teaching, the restaurant industry, and many other fields.
+Studying and mastering mathematics can lead to jobs in computer science, construction, artificial intelligence, teaching, engineering and many other fields.

 Students are expected to add, subtract, multiply, and divide with whole numbers and decimals.

 |There are clear expectations for students to use standard algorithms to add, subtract, multiply, or divide so there are consistent, reliable processes to find answers.